Home Warranty Claim Denied? Common Reasons & How to Appeal Successfully

 How long does the home warranty appeal process take?

 Timelines vary by provider, but most companies respond to formal appeals within 5 to 10 business days of receiving your submission.
-If internal escalation and mediation are involved, the process can stretch to 30 days or more.
-During this time, document every interaction with the company, including dates, names, and conversation summaries, and follow up regularly to keep your case from stalling.
+If internal escalation, arbitration, or mediation are involved, the process can stretch to 30 to 90 days.
+Document every interaction with the company, including dates, names, and conversation summaries, and follow up regularly to keep your case from stalling.

 What happens if my repair costs exceed my home warranty coverage limit?

 If your repair or replacement cost exceeds your plan's coverage cap, you are responsible for paying the difference out of pocket.
-Coverage limits vary widely by plan and provider — some caps are as low as $1,500 per item, while premium plans may cover significantly more.
-Always check your plan's coverage limits for each item before a breakdown occurs so you're not caught off guard.
+In 2026, HVAC caps typically range from $1,500 to $5,000 per system, while appliance caps run $500 to $2,000 per item on standard plans (up to $4,000 on premium tiers like American Home Shield's ShieldPlatinum).
+Always check your plan's per-item limits before a breakdown so you're not caught off guard.

 When should I consider switching home warranty companies after a denial?

 If your claim was denied based on vague or overly broad exclusions, if the company has a pattern of denying legitimate claims, or if customer service has been consistently unresponsive, it may be time to switch.
-Look for providers with high BBB ratings, transparent contract language, and strong independent reviews.
+Look for providers with high BBB ratings, transparent contract language, and strong independent reviews (Liberty Home Guard and Old Republic Home Protection consistently rank highest for satisfaction in 2026).
 Before switching, make sure you understand your home warranty cancellation rights including any fees or prorated refund policies.

 Compare Home Warranty Options in Ohio